-Molly Sturges is a creative director, social practice artist , facilitator, and mindfulness & leadership guide who has worked with individuals, organizations and communities around the globe for over twenty-five years focusing on creativity, healing, contemplative practice and social transformation.
+Molly Sturges is a creative director, social practice artist , facilitator, coach and guide who has worked with individuals, organizations and communities around the globe for over twenty-five years focusing on creativity, healing, contemplative practice and social transformation.
 She works to catalyze vision, illuminate collective wisdom, cultivate mindfulness and meaning, heal trauma, cultivate inner and outer dignity, and nurture our creative life-affirming capacities and expressions.

 Molly leads workshops, master classes and does public speaking on a range of topics including; creativity and aging, contemplative leadership, death & dying, participatory story-making, arts and climate justice, social imagination, intuitive literacy, and creativity.
 She creates a wide range of participatory creative activations uniquely designed for each collaborator and setting and regularly receives artistic commissions.

 A United States Artist Fellow in Music, Molly is best known for hybrid participatory creative projects focused on social healing, environment and equity.
 Commissions for participatory arts projects include MAP Fund, EU Festival of Culture, The Santa Fe Opera, The City of Evora Portugal and more.
 She holds an MA in music composition from Wesleyan University.
 Molly has been an arts and culture advisor on several national arts and leadership initiatives including Opportunity Agenda and Rockwood Leadership Institute.